pradeepsinngh/masters-thesis/README.md

-## Codebase for MS Thesis:
-### Title: Models for propagating facilitation in the Insect Visual System.
+Welcome to the research code repository for my Master's Thesis work on Models for propagating facilitation in the Insect Visual System.

 ### Structure: